-An important part of the EC-Earth3 data where published by the EC-Earth consortium in time before the official CMIP6 dateline.
-For instance the EC-Earth3 r1i1p1f1 & EC-Earth3-Veg r1i1p1f1 CMIP historical & ScenarioMIP SSP simulations are part of the IPCC CMIP6 ATLAS, see for instance the the screenshot at the right.
+An important part of the EC-Earth3 data where published in time before the official cut-off date for IPCC Working Group I. For instance, the EC-Earth3 r1i1p1f1 and EC-Earth3-Veg r1i1p1f1 CMIP6 historical and ScenarioMIP tier-1 simulations are part of the IPCC CMIP6 ATLAS; see for instance the screenshot below.

 CMIP6 simulations are carried out by several consortium members on different HPC environments.
-This has several advantages, from allowing different groups to work with the same tool in parallel, to leveraging the burden of ensemble climate simulations.
-Thereby it is critical to ensure that ESMs provide reproducible results under changes in computing environment.
-While reproducibility in a strong sense (bit-for-bit) is in general infeasible, it must be expected that results obtained under one computing environment are statistically indistinguishable from those obtained under another environment (reproducibility in a weak sense).
+This has several advantages, from allowing different groups to work with the same tool in parallel to distributing the burden of ensemble climate simulations.
+Thereby it is critical to ensure that the model provides reproducible results on different computing platforms.
+While reproducibility in a strong sense (bit-for-bit) is in general infeasible, it must be expected that results obtained in one computing environment are statistically indistinguishable from those obtained in another environment (reproducibility in a weak sense).
 EC-Earth has developed a protocol to routinely assess the reproducibility in a weak sense for the EC-Earth3 model system.
 See also Döscher et al. (2022) and Massonnet et al. (2020).

-The EC-Earth consortium has taken substantial computing, data transferring and financial effort to provide the large model level data volume request for CORDEX, these 600 TB of data are / will be published on the NSC ESGF node.
-A convenient way to obtain the latest overview of the published EC-Earth3 & EC-Earth3-Veg CORDEX model level data on the NSC ESGF node, is to go to the NSC ESGF node site and navigate to the left-bottom and select the esg-dn3.nsc.liu.se node under the Data Node drop-down menu (and continue by clicking the search).
+The EC-Earth consortium has taken substantial computing, data transferring and financial effort to provide the large model level data volume request for CORDEX.
+This ca. 600 TB amount of data is or will be published on the NSC ESGF node.
+A convenient way to obtain the latest overview of the published EC-Earth3 and EC-Earth3-Veg CORDEX model level data on the NSC ESGF node, is to go to the NSC ESGF node site and navigate to the left-bottom and select the esg-dn3.nsc.liu.se node under the Data Node drop-down menu (and continue by clicking the search).